MLH/oracle-ghw-ai-ml-week-challenges/readme.md

-# Welcome to Oracle Database's GHW AI/ML Week Challenges!
+# Welcome to Oracle Database's GHW: AI/ML Week Challenges!

 Hello hackers!
 This week, we're going to learn how to leverage several of Oracle's database technologies through a series of fun and interactive challenges!